Dow sinks 1,500 as virus cases rise, deflating optimism

 Other jobs data have been more encouraging.
 A report on Friday showed that the U.S. job market surprisingly strengthened last month as employers added 2.5 million workers to their payrolls.
 Economists had been expecting them instead to slash another 8 million jobs.

 That report helped stoke optimism among investors that the economy can climb out of its current hole faster than forecast.
 But the Fed estimated Wednesday that the economy will shrink 6.5% this year, in line with other forecasts, before expanding 5% in 2021.
 It also expects the unemployment rate at 9.3%, near the peak of the last recession, by the end of this year.
 The rate is now 13.3%.

-The central bank said it would keep providing support to the economy by buying bonds to maintain low borrowing rates and forecast no rate hike through 2022, which could make it easier for consumers and businesses to borrow and spend enough to sustain an economy depressed by business shutdowns and high unemployment.

 More News